Make Valentine's day special without the trash and the crass!

 2. Don't buy balloons.
 Ever!

 3. Don't pick a bunch of wild flowers.
-Ever!
 The bees need them more than you do.
+(Unless they are invasive or totally abundant - you don't know?
+Well maybe that's something you can learn about together!)

-6. Don't eat too much meat: Even as a meat eater I limit the amount I eat having learnt what an impact it has upon the world, maybe you can stick to a vegetarian, local seasonal menu too, which will keep you light for later.
+6. Eat healthily!
+Real food and healthy eating will leave you feeling full but not exhausted, the night is yet young!
+You might want to make a conscious decision about how much meat you eat: I limit the amount I eat having learnt what an impact it has upon the world, maybe you can stick to a vegetarian, local seasonal menu too, which will keep you light for later.

 7. Don't buy anything that comes in needless packaging including cupcakes, cosmetics, clothes.... and if you do buy or make a gift, wrap it in something you can reuse like fabric.